Blue Devil (DC Comics): One Year Later

 To add further misery to his condition, Blue Devil is demoted to the rank of a Rhyming Demon.
-His new position results in the heroic Earth-based angel Zauriel being sent to confront him.
+His new position results in the angel Zauriel being sent to confront him.
 His demotion is explained as the paradoxical condition of his being both a hero and a demon: being famous and loved by everyone, he makes Hell a glamorous place, spurring weak minds to attain his glamour by selling their souls to Hell.
-Zauriel, on behalf of his good faith, takes Blue Devil's place in the Shadowpact, giving him enough time to get out of his infernal deal.
+Zauriel, on behalf of his good faith, takes Blue Devil's place in Shadowpact, giving him enough time to get out of his infernal deal.

 Blue Devil puts his case in the hands of an eager lawyer, more than happy to be able to confront Hell itself in a hall of justice.
 Blue Devil undertakes the task of completing 13 labors, as Hercules before him, on behalf of the Catholic Church as a show of good will.

 Returning to Hell for the final hearing, he discovers that Jack of Fire was the one selling his sibling's soul first, with Blue Devil merely following unwillingly.
 His lawyer repeatedly proves that Jack is the only one who can return Cassidy's soul, and the souls of his family, back, since he was the one who sold them in the first place.
 Blue Devil uses his new lower status as a Rhyming Demon to force Jack to do so, but in the process he loses both Lucifer's Trident and his demon form, reverting into a mortal.

 Jack of Fire is now allied with a seemingly all-powerful Sun God, but plots to betray him in retaliation for his harsh treatment and to lead an army of demons on Earth.
 Cassidy feels forced to don a new suit of armor, very similar to the one he wore during his Hollywood years, but even more powerful.
 He sets off to fight his brother, who refuses.
 Instead, after a brief confrontation, acknowledging that the Sun God will eventually kill him for his betrayal, he commits suicide in front of Cassidy, naming him inheritor of all his powers and demonic status - but without forfeiting his soul.
-Cassidy rejoins the Shadowpact to defeat the Sun God, and Zauriel ends his temporary membership with the group.
+Cassidy rejoins Shadowpact to defeat the Sun God, and Zauriel ends his temporary membership with the group.